A warming blend of Thai and Indian spices that turn this into a perfect dish for the cooler autumn nights.

 - Stir in the coconut milk, drained chickpeas, and spinach.
 Cook on a low heat for 10 – 15 minutes, or until the butternut squash is tender.

-- Serve up with your side and you’re done!
+- Serve up with your choice of side and you’re done!

 Leave a like and comment, and let me know what you think!